-The increase in citations and URL hyperlinks will have benefits, but a primary objective is to raise awareness of each others companies.
-We join forces with companies with complementary services and products, then help each other with cross-promotion.
-If you do require a full SEO service, we’re confident that there’s no-one more experienced in our vertical.
+The increase in citations and URL hyperlinks will have benefits, but a primary objective is to raise awareness of each other’s companies.
+We join forces with companies with complementary services and products and then help each other with cross-promotion.
+If you do require a full SEO service, we’re confident that there’s no one more experienced in our vertical.

 2) What are backlinks?
 What are the benefits of having them?

 Backlinks are URL hyperlinks.
 For clarity, switch the words around.
 Call them ‘Links back’ because they’re a link back to somewhere else on the web.